 GENUKI, which was first set up in 1995 to provide a virtual reference library for UK and Ireland genealogy, has by now (April 2017) grown to over 130,000 pages.
 It is maintained by a number of volunteers, each in general looking after one or more whole counties but producing pages with a common structure and "look and feel".
 We achieve this by having a set of standards which are facilitated and enforced by the Drupal Content Management System.
 This means that GENUKI's users can easily find their way around and locate the information they want, rather as you do in a large library.

 Unfortunately, there are a number of GENUKI pages for counties where we currently have rather limited information, especially down at the parish level, and no-one with direct responsibility for their development - at the foot of such pages there is the statement "We are looking for somebody who can help with the maintenance of this page, which currently has a status of Inactive - No maintenance is being performed and we are seeking a maintainer."

-There are a number of high level areas on the GENUKI pages marked **Job Vacancy** where we currently have pages with minimal information and no-one with direct responsibility for their development.
-We would like more volunteers to come forward to maintain these pages and preferably host them.
-More information about what this involves is available online.
-If you want to volunteer or have more questions about adopting an area, then please contact the Chair of the Trustees (currently Andrew Millard).
-The sections of our site where we are specifically looking for a maintainer can be seen here.
+We would like more volunteers to come forward to maintain such pages.
+If you want to volunteer or have more questions about adopting a county, then please contact the GENUKI trustees.
+The sections of our site for which we are specifically looking for a maintainer can be seen here.

-So if you want to take part you will be made most welcome.
+Needless to say, if you want to take part in the GENUKI project you will be made most welcome.